LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

 - [Developer Survey Results](https://insights.stackoverflow.com/survey/2017): by StackOverflow.
 Annual survey.
 Takeaways: When assessing potential jobs, developers prioritize "opportunities for professional development" over any other factor by a large margin; the comp/benefits selected the most often relate to mental and physical health: vacation days, remote options, and health; 89% of devs at least "somewhat agreed" that diversity is important, up from 73% in 2016; developers generally supported "c-sat" and "being on time/budget" as the best ways to evaluate the performance of a fellow dev; there's a moderate correlation between remote work and job satisfaction.

+- [The Hidden Reason You Can’t Scale Your Engineering Team](https://home.opsolutely.com/the-hidden-reason-you-cant-scale-your-engineering-team/): by Jack Danger.
+Takeaway: Hiring only "senior engineers" is a recipe for failure.
+"When a team advertises that they only hire senior engineers, what they’re really saying is that their people and technology infrastructure can’t support hiring beginners – a strong indication of fragile tooling and a fragile team.
+If you’re at all interested in growth, this should serve as a huge red flag, because it is extraordinarily difficult to scale a fragile team."

 - [How to Hire](https://medium.com/eshares-blog/how-to-hire-34f4ded5f176): by
   Henry Ward, CEO at eShares.
 Takeaways: Hiring is largely due to lack of scaling as a business and needing outside resources.
 It is more important to hire